-- Boats in the Vintage and Classic Divisions shall race with sails of paneled construction where the panels are made of woven fabric that utilize fibers limited to polyester (e.g. Dacron), Nylon, Vectran, or Ultra-PE (e.g. Spectra, Dyneema, UHMWPE, etc.). - 5.2 Boats in the Vintage and Classic Divisions shall race with upwind sails (e.g. those that are attached to masts or stays) built of a traditional or classic light-colored fabric.
-Resolution of uncertainties or disputes regarding upwind sail fabric color shall be at the discretion of the OA. - 5.3 Boats in a Spirit of Tradition and Modern Classic Divisions may race with upwind sails built with any fiber via any sailmaking technique.
+- 5.1 Yachts in the Vintage and Classic Divisions shall race with sails fabricated from materials limited to Polyester (e.g. Dacron), Nylon, or Ultra-PE (e.g. Spectra, Dyneema, UHMWPE, etc.).
+Inclusion of carbon fiber in the materials used is specifically not allowed. - 5.2 Yachts in the Vintage and Classic Divisions shall race with upwind sails (e.g. those that are-attached to masts or stays) of classic light color.
+Resolution of uncertainties or disputes regarding upwind sail color shall be at the discretion of the OA. - 5.3 Yachts in a Spirit of Tradition and Modern Classic Divisions may race with upwind sails built with any fiber via any sailmaking technique.

-6 SETTING and SHEETING SAILS (Spinnaker and non-spinnaker)
+6 SETTING AND SHEETING SAILS (Spinnaker and non-spinnaker)

 - 6.1 In accordance with RRS 50.4, a headsail is defined as a sail whose width, measured between the midpoints of its luff and leech, is less than 75% of the length of its foot.
 A sail whose width measured between the midpoints of its luff and leech is equal to or greater than 75% is a spinnaker.
-A sail tacked down behind the foremost mast is not a headsail. - All headsails and staysails, except spinnaker staysails, shall be fully attached to stays, except while being set or struck.
+A sail tacked down behind the foremost mast is not a headsail. - 6.2 All headsails and staysails, except spinnaker staysails, shall be fully attached to stays, except while being set or struck.
 A sail is defined as "fully attached" to a stay when it is secured to the stay by at least four evenly-spaced hanks or other attachments, or is continuously secured to the stay by a luff-rope in a groove or other continuous attachment. - 6.3 Only one headsail may be flown on each stay in the fore-triangle at a time.
 This requires that when sail changes are made, the sail to be replaced must be dropped to the deck before its replacement is set on the same stay.
-This changes RRS 50.1. - 6.4 In accordance to RRS 50.3 (c), A headsail may be sheeted or attached at its clew to a spinnaker pole or whisker pole, provided that a spinnaker is not set.
-When a pole is used to wing out a jib, its length can be up to 110% of 'J' without affecting CRF MkII rating. - A yawl or ketch racing under a non-spinnaker rating shall not fly a mizzen spinnaker, but may fly a mizzen staysail.
-Any boat that flies a mizzen spinnaker must race under a spinnaker rating.
+This changes RRS 50.1. - 6.4 In accordance with RRS 50.3 (c), a headsail may be sheeted or attached at its clew to a spinnaker pole or whisker pole, provided that a spinnaker is not set.
+When a pole is used to wing out a jib, its length can be up to 110% of 'J' without affecting CRF rating.

+- 6.5 A yawl or ketch racing under a non-spinnaker rating shall not fly a mizzen spinnaker, but may fly a mizzen staysail.
+Any yacht that flies a mizzen spinnaker must race under a spinnaker rating.
 A mizzen staysail is an off wind sail hoisted from the mizzen mast whose mid-girth is less than 75% of its foot length.
-A mizzen spinnaker is an off wind sail hoisted from the mizzen mast whose midgirth is equal to or greater than 75% of its foot length. - 6.6 On schooners, a fisherman or gollywobbler is permitted. - A boat shall not fly any sail whose dimensions exceed those shown on her CRF MkII Certificate, and no headsail may be flown outside the limits defined by the IG (P2), J, and LP% shown on that certificate.
+A mizzen spinnaker is an off wind sail hoisted from the mizzen mast whose mid-girth is equal to or greater than 75% of its foot length. - 6.6 On schooners, a fisherman or gollywobbler is permitted. - 6.7 A yacht shall not fly any sail whose dimensions exceed those shown on her CRF 2020 Certificate, and no headsail may be flown outside the limits defined by the IG (P2), J, and LP% shown on that certificate.